-5. The teachers and parents must introduce the children with the career option in Armed force services.
+5. The teachers and parents must introduce the children to the career option in the Armed force services.

-Like other career options, children must be explained the importance and facilities given in the in the services and the need of the country to fulfil the vacancies in these jobs.
+Like other career options, children must be explained the importance and the facilities given in the services and the need of the country to fulfil the vacancies in these jobs.

-6. We all feel motivated from our role models.
+6. We all feel motivated by our role models.

 So the parents can let their children know about the lives of the Living Legends.

-By making the children know about the lifestyles and contribution of living legends to the children is the best motivation hack.
+Making the children know about the lifestyles and contributions of living legends to the children is the best motivation hack.

-The children get motivated with honesty and sincerity of the people with whom they can relate themselves.
+The children get motivated by the honesty and sincerity of the people with whom they can relate.
 So the parents should share positive things happening in the Nation as well as in other countries.

 7. The culture of cleanliness:

 In Japan, students are supposed to clean the classrooms by themselves.
-So they develop a habit of cleanliness and maintain cleanliness at every place of the country.
+So they develop a habit of cleanliness and maintain cleanliness in every place of the country.

 Parents must take part in the campaign and encourage the children to participate in the same actively.